-How To Connect With Busy People
+How To Connect w/ Busy People (& Actually Get HAPPY Replies)

 Its no secret that connecting with the right person can skyrocket your success — a new job, a boost for your business, or experienced perspective that changes everything.
 But the right person often has a packed schedule and seemingly endless demands on their time.
 So how do you connect with these busy people?

 Despite how it seems, busy people do not have an impenetrable force field separating them from the normal people.

 But they are more selective about how they spend their time.
 (In fact, you should be more selective with your time, too.)

 Most people think connections to important people come from being sleazy, slimy, and scammy.
 They imagine the slick-haired business guy flitting around a networking event, handing out business cards, then winking and saying, Catch ya later!